godotengine/godot-docs/classes/class_audioserver.rst

 - void  **sample_set_signed_data**  **(** :ref:`RID<class_rid>` sample, :ref:`RealArray<class_realarray>` data  **)**

 Set the sample data for a given sample as an array of floats.
-The length must be equal to the sample lenght or an error will be produced.
+The length must be equal to the sample length or an error will be produced.

 For this method, a stereo sample is made from two samples.
 Thus, in case of a stereo sample, the array length must be twice the length returned by :ref:`sample_get_length<class_AudioServer_sample_get_length>`.